How It Works

 Integrated Math II (Honors)

-Our comprehensive, fully accredited, Common Core-aligned Integrated Math II course builds upon the strong foundations acquired in Integrated Math I, delving deeper into algebra, functions, geometry, trigonometry, probability, and statistics.
-This course will further develop students' mathematical understanding and problem-solving skills, preparing them for success in our Integrated Math III course, the final stepping stone before Calculus.
+Our comprehensive, fully accredited, Common Core-aligned Integrated Math II (Honors) course builds upon the strong foundations acquired in Integrated Math I, delving deeper into algebra, functions, geometry, trigonometry, probability, and statistics.
+This course will further develop students' mathematical understanding and problem-solving skills, preparing them for success in our Integrated Math III (Honors) course, the final stepping stone before Calculus.

 Overview